Renegade Dragon Productions

 Here are the absolute minimum qualifications for a character to be recognized as a Super Hero and nominated for a SASHA .
 All other qualifications will be hashed out by the Hashers. (click the Hashers button above for details)

 1. The character must be a leader or give the impression that he or she is a leader, and must make his or her own independent decisions within the story.
 Although the character may work within a team with other characters, a Super Hero must be able to stand alone and make his or her own independent decisions.

-3. The Super Hero must fight for the benefit of society, or to protect the weak.
-If that means fighting to save a plant, one person, a city, or the world.
-It is possible if the Super Hero starts out opposing the idea of being a Super Hero, as long as the character’s actions lead him or her to become a Super Hero on his or her own accord.
+3. The Super Hero must act for the benefit of society, or protect the weak, or save himself or herself, or save another being, or defeat a villain, or overcome an obstacle that may cause harm, or any combination thereof.
+A Super Hero must show that his or her actions, at a minimum are selfless.
+It is possible that the Super Hero opposes the idea of being a Super Hero, as long as the character’s actions lead him or her to become a Super Hero on his or her own accord.
 A character cannot be nominated for a SASHA if the character is forced to become a Super Hero, against the character’s wishes.

-4. Fans must believe that the character exists in a fictional world where Super Heroes and Super Villains can exist, even if the characters don’t recognize them as super heroes.
+4. Fans or the audience or reader must believe that the character exists in a fictional world where Super Heroes and Super Villains can exist.

 5. A Super Hero can be nominated if he or she was a villain previously, but there are a few circumstances.
 First: The villain must turn into a hero early on in the story.
 Second the turned villain’s heroic deeds must far outweigh his or her villainous deeds.
 How do you determine that?
 Easy, that’s why I have the Hashers.

 6. A Super Hero must be able to do something that an average person cannot do.
 Be smarter, stronger, creative or anything that sets him or her above the average citizen.